-11. Investigation
+11 Investigation

-11.1 All suspected irregularities are investigated within the Pensions Service in the first instance and will be dealt within 2 months of identification.
+11.1 All suspected irregularities are investigated within the Pensions Service in the first instance and will be dealt with in a timely manner.
 All probable and confirmed cases are required to be reported to Internal Audit by the Head of Pensions.